-In 90% of cases interventions are less confrontational more effective and ultimately more successful if they are led by an addiction specialist or councillor that does not have this same emotional attachments to the patient and can mindfully advise and escalate and de-escalate the conversation to meet it’s objectives.
+In 90% of cases, interventions are less confrontational, more effective and ultimately more successful if they are led by an addiction specialist or counsellor who does not have the same emotional attachments to the patient and can mindfully advise and escalate and de-escalate the conversation to meet its objectives.

-We used the term “relationship” with a substance earlier on, and if you want understand this in the context of addict or alcoholic psychology.
-These patients over time have develop deeply seated emotional attachments to their substances of choice.
-So an intervention is actually about breaking up this “emotional attachment” (albeit with a substance).
+We used the term “relationship” with a substance earlier on, and if you won’t understand this in the context of an “addict or alcoholic” psychology.
+These patients over time have developed deeply seated emotional attachments to their substances of choice.
+So intervention is actually about breaking up this “emotional attachment” (albeit with a substance).

-As pseudo science mumbo jumbo as it sounds these psychological “relationships” to substances are frequently fueled disjointed events and imprinted traumas often established in early childhood, adolescence or from unresolved traumatic events.
+As pseudo-science mumbo jumbo as it sounds, these psychological “relationships” to substances are frequently fuelled disjointed events and imprinted traumas sometimes established in early childhood, adolescence or from unresolved traumatic events.

 Addiction Recovery is About Unresolved Pain

-Dr Gabor Matés wonderful insights into the pain drivers of addiction eloquently outlines some of the trauma issues on which most persistent addictions thrive.
+Dr Gabor Matés wonderful insights into the pain drivers of addiction eloquently outline some of the trauma issues on which most persistent addictions thrive.

 As a proudly dynamic rehab centre, we offer unique, cutting edge therapies to heal alcohol use disorder.
 Not only are we tuned in; our addiction therapists are blessed with passion, empathy and extensive personal experience in addiction issues.